osk/starter-kit-wordpress/README.md

 > heroku run scripts/install.sh
 ```

-To re-install the database can be reset by running
+To re-install, the database can be reset by running

 ```bash
 > heroku run scripts/uninstall.sh